wevote/WeVoteCordova/README.md

     npm run start-https-singleBundle
     ```

     At this point you "should" have a fully configured WeVoteCordova app running in your simulator.

-Next step is to connect your new
-    WeVoteCordova directory to Git.
+    The next step is to connect your new WeVoteCordova directory to Git.

 ## Git setup
 1. On github.com, fork WeVoteCordova to your account.